o-hgm/log/docs/travel/turkey/residence_permit.md

-# How To: Residence Permit
+# Apply for Residence Permit

 > Most of the information i've gathered came from [Mou's Memento][2]